umangshrestha/zellfresh/apps/client/public/md/terms-and-conditions.md

 ## 7. Returns and Refunds

 Due to the perishable nature of our products, returns are not accepted unless the product is defective or incorrect.
-If you receive a defective or incorrect product, please contact us within 24 hours of delivery at [email/contact form].
+If you receive a defective or incorrect product, please contact us within 24 hours of delivery at [Your Email Address].
 Refunds or replacements will be provided at our discretion after reviewing the claim.

 ## 8. Health and Safety